 What I did not see, or refused to see, was that you were not a supporting character in my picturesque narrative.
 You were the axis around which the story turned.
 You were the one carrying chapters I had not read, seasons I had not witnessed, questions I had not asked.
 I was so focused on preserving the afternoon that I failed to notice the subtle shifts in your gaze, the quiet hesitations that revealed a future diverging from mine.
 I loved the story of us more than I listened to you within it.
 That is a foolishness I continue to study, like an artifact I cannot return.

 Still, sometimes I walk through my life as though I am moving through that museum again, pausing before installations of memory, trying to learn how to look without rearranging.
 I am slowly learning to accept that the story we inhabited has been written and completed, never to return.
-And yet in the quiet moments I feel the faint echo of that garden, where we were young and falling in love again as children, and I wonder if living now means learning how to carry a finished story without trying to reopen its final chapter because I am its only character.
+And yet in the quiet moments I feel the faint echo of that garden, where we were young and falling in love again as children, and I hear the sounds of our laughter bounce back to me when I am sitting quietly at my desk, or walking through Washington Park, or seeing people in restaurants, &c.
+I wonder if living now means learning how to carry a finished story without trying to reopen its final chapter because I am now its only character.

 • I am afraid of succeeding at the one thing I have worked for long enough to call it a life.
 This fear has a shape, and its shape is an arrival.
 To arrive would mean that the years of preparation, the hours of quiet labor, the small and stubborn fidelities to language and thought, have produced something that stands upright without me.
 Success would mean that the work can breathe on its own, and if it can breathe, then it can also leave.
 If it leaves, then what am I but the emptied hive after the swarm has already chosen its direction.